patelpratyush/Weather-App/README.md

 ## Overview

-This simple Weather App allows users to retrieve current weather information for a specific city.
+This simple Weather App allows users to retrieve current weather information and a 5-day forecast for a specific city.
 The application uses the OpenWeatherMap API to fetch weather data and display it in a user-friendly interface.

 ## Website